dhelms1/HugoPortfolio/content/post/2021-06-08-tvgoldenage/index.md

 ```
 ![](img/ymd.jpg)

 I decided to split the date feature into 3 subset features: *year*, *month*, and *day* using the [lubridate](https://lubridate.tidyverse.org/) package.
+This will make exploration easier for me later on where I can group by year or month rather than date strings.
 I also reordered the columns to put these after the date feature instead of the end of the data frame cause my OCD didn’t like how it looked…

 ### Year
 ``` R